jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - MERN Stack

 # Good Users to create Key:
+   - 1 group from each course
+   - some overlap where one user is in multiple groups

    - 174860325: in intro to HCI and Lin alg
       ```
       email: 'test1@rpi.edu'